vupil/vupil.github.io/_pages/publications.md

 # Conference Publications

 ## Linear Dynamic Model Identification and Data Reconciliation using Dynamic Iterative PCA (DIPCA)
-_Vipul Mann, Arun Kumar Tangirala, Shankar Narasimhan_ | [AIChE Spring Meeting 2017](https://www.aiche.org/conferences/aiche-spring-meeting-and-global-congress-on-process-safety/2017/proceeding/paper/172a-linear-dynamic-model-identification-and-data-reconciliation-using-dynamic-iterative-pca-dipca)
+_Vipul Mann, Arun Kumar Tangirala, Shankar Narasimhan_ | March 2017 | [AIChE Spring Meeting 2017](https://www.aiche.org/conferences/aiche-spring-meeting-and-global-congress-on-process-safety/2017/proceeding/paper/172a-linear-dynamic-model-identification-and-data-reconciliation-using-dynamic-iterative-pca-dipca)

 Identification of input-output models from data is of utmost relevance in chemical process industries and has applications in process monitoring, control and fault diagnosis.
 Input-output data used in such identification exercises often has measurement errors in both the variables.
 Model identification under such conditions translates to solving an errors-in-variables (EIV) problem which is difficult to solve using classical system identification techniques.
 A recently proposed method - Dynamic Iterative Principal Component Analysis (DIPCA) uses PCA framework to identify the process order, delay, model parameters, and error variances.
 DIPCA, however, has certain shortcomings under small sample conditions